matter-labs/hardhat-zksync/packages/hardhat-zksync-deploy/README.md

 - For plugin version **≥1.0.0**:
   - Compatible with ethers **v6** (⭐ Recommended)

+## 📣 Prerequisite

+- You are already familiar with deploying smart contracts on zkSync Era.
+If not, please refer to the first section of the [quickstart tutorail](https://era.zksync.io/docs/dev/building-on-zksync/hello-world.html).
+- You have a wallet with sufficient Sepolia or Goerli **ETH** on L1 to pay for bridging funds to zkSync as well as deploying smart contracts.
+Use the third party faucets to get some test tokens in your account.
+- You know how to get your [private key from your MetaMask wallet](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key).

 ## 📥 Installation

 To install **hardhat-zksync-deploy** plugin, run: